AnimancerComponentshould usually be attached to the same object as the

 Some of the properties animated by 'ClipState (SpiderBot-MoveRight)' do not exist in the Rig of 'DefaultHumanoid' so they will have no effect. - The AnimationType of the 'SpiderBot-MoveRight' animation is Generic while the 'DefaultHumanoid' Rig is Humanoid. - This message has been copied to the clipboard (in case it is too long for Unity to display in the Console). - 73 of 80 bindings do not exist in the Rig: [x] = Missing, [o] = Exists > [o] rotation, scale > Root: [x] position, rotation, scale > BackUpperLeg: [x] rotation, scale > BackLowerLeg: [x] rotation, scale > Core: [x] rotation, scale > FrontUpperLeg: [x] rotation, scale > FrontLowerLeg: [x] rotation, scale > LeftUpperLeg: [x] rotation, scale > LeftLowerLeg: [x] rotation, scale > RightUpperLeg: [x] rotation, scale > RightLowerLeg: [x] rotation, scale

-If this feature is affecting your performance too much while you have a character selected, you can disable it via the Display Options in the layer Context Menu.
+If this feature is affecting your performance too much while you have a character selected, you can disable it via the Display Options.